 The rise of the selfie means that we’re looking at ourselves more and more.
 Instead of just transiently evaluating images of ourselves in the mirror, we (and everyone else) are plastering them all over social media.
 This intensifies the idea that how you look is of prime importance.

 I’ve never been photogenic.
 As soon as I know there’s a camera, my face seems to automatically distort into bizarre expressions.
 Last summer I was trying to take a photo of myself to use as an author photo on book sites.
 It took a lot of time and effort (and makeup) to get a shot that I felt was acceptable.
 I was a bit annoyed with myself for making such a production out of it, but that annoyance didn’t translate into any less motivation to be picky over the image I eventually chose to use.

-When I look in the mirror now, I see a strange hybrid of the body I have now and the body that I used to have.
+When I look in the mirror now, I see a strange hybrid of the body I have now and the body that I used to have pre-psych meds.
 I care less about my body shape than I used to.
 I’ve noticed myself aging quite a bit over the last few years.
 I don’t think that’s subjective, but it’s hard to say.
-There are definitely deeper lines in my face, and my hair has started graying.
+There are definitely deeper lines in my face, and my hair has started greying.
 But all of it falls under the depression-induced cloak of apathy.
 And who knows, perhaps because I care less I’m actually seeing a more accurate picture looking back at me.